-A bowl of Hearty Bean and Hamburger Soup really hits-the-spot on a cold winters day.
-It’s loaded with marvelous flavors and texture and is naturally gluten-free.
+A bowl of Hearty Bean and Hamburger Soup really hits the spot on a cold winter’s day.
+It’s loaded with marvelous flavors and textures and is naturally gluten-free.
 Trust me, this lip-smacking soup gives me the energy to keep going all day long.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 A typical question is, “What should I make for dinner?”
-I found uncooked ground hamburger, a bunch of fresh vegetables in my refrigerator and beans in my pantry.
-That’s when I decided since these ingredients were at my fingertips, it’s soup time!
+I found uncooked ground hamburger, a bunch of fresh vegetables in my refrigerator, and beans in my pantry.
+That’s when I decided since these ingredients were at my fingertips, it was soup time!
 Bingo!
 Good ole’ fashioned Hearty Bean and Hamburger Soup to the rescue!

-In a skillet, I browned 1 1/2 pounds of ground beef (I used 85% ground chuck).
-While the meat was browning, I poured the tomato juice into a stockpot and turned it on medium heat.
+In a large skillet, brown 1-1/2 pounds of ground beef (I use 85% ground chuck), drain off excess grease.
+While the meat is browning, pour beef broth and tomato juice into a stockpot.
+Heat over medium-low heat.

 Beans are one of the most healthy and nutritious vegetables.
 A good source of protein, high in fiber, and low in fat and cholesterol.
 In addition, they are highly adaptable, go well with many ingredients and there are many different varieties to choose from.